The United States of America is the 3rd largest country in the world and the second most popular destination for expats when leaving the UK.

-These include making sure your pet has a microchip; receive a veterinary certificate from your vet stating your pet is healthy and fit to fly; proof of rabies vaccination; optional vaccines are a plus, and a few more which can be specific to the country you are travelling from.
+These include making sure your pet has a microchip; receiving a veterinary certificate from your vet stating your pet is healthy and fit to fly; proof of rabies vaccination; optional vaccines are a plus, and a few more which can be specific to the country you are travelling from.

 20. Emergency Services